 At Holy Family, our Mission Statement underpins all aspects of school life and is an integral part of children’s daily experiences.
-Our aim is for all children to become knowledgeable, resilient, independent learners who are and well prepared to LIVE in modern Britain and are ready to make a positive contribution to society,
+Our aim is for all children to become knowledgeable, resilient, independent learners who are developed to fulfil their potential and well prepared to LIVE in modern Britain and are ready to make a positive contribution to society, conscious of their responsibilities to each other, their family, society and the world of work.

 Reading is at the heart of our curriculum.
 At Holy Family we want our children to become enthusiastic, engaged readers and to develop a life-long love of books.
 We know that reading is important for both educational purposes as well as personal development, as it builds empathy, improves imagination and language development.
 We also recognise that reading unlocks the curriculum and by promoting a love of reading, we aim to ensure children are able to access a wealth of knowledge and vocabulary and have the tools to become lifelong learners.